Breast screening After Radiotherapy Dataset

-BARD has been set up in collaboration with Public Health England and is designed to optimise screening.
-BARD is a confidential database of women in England who have received radiotherapy involving breast tissue before the age of 36.
+Designed to optimise screening.
+BARD is a confidential database of women in England who have received radiotherapy involving breast tissue when aged between 10 to 35 years.
 It has been set up to make sure all those at risk can be informed of screening options at the right time.

 - Current national guidelines recommend that screening should start 8 years after radiotherapy to breast tissue or at age 25 or 30 (depending on circumstances), whichever occurs later.